edwin465/SSVEP-stCCA/README.md

 # SSVEP-stCCA
-High performance but long calibration time Calibration-based algorithm

-The size of calibration data cannot be less than the number of stimuli

-We propose a new CCA algorithm that utilizes the intra- and inter-subject knowledge The size of calibration data can be less than the number of stimuli
+Steady-state visual evoked potential (SSVEP)-based brain-computer interfaces (BCIs) can deliver high information transfer rate (ITR), but **requiring a large amount of subject’s calibration data to learn the class- and subject-specific model parameters (e.g. the spatial filters and SSVEP templates)**.
+Among the current calibration-based algorithms, the amount of the calibration data is proportional to the number of classes (or visual stimuli).
+In addition, **the size of calibration data cannot be less than the number of stimuli**.

+We propose a subject transfer based canonical correlation analysis (stCCA) algorithm that utilizes the intra- and inter-subject knowledge to highly reduce the subject's calibration data.
+Our experimental results demonstrate that the stCCA method performs well with extremely little calibration data, providing an ITR at **198.18±59.12 bpm with 9 calibration trials in the Tsinghua benchmark dataset** and **127.86±60.43 bpm with 9 calibration trials in the BETA dataset**.

 ## What is subject transfer CCA (stCCA)?